FAQ about becoming a surrogate during the COVID 19 epidemic

 Due to the Coronavirus/ COVID-19 outbreak, my clinic is not rendering Gestational Surrogacy services at the moment.
 Is it possible for me to put a surrogate on hold until my fertility clinic can do the medical screening?

 We address each situation individually.
-If the surrogate mother is ready to wait, we can match both of you even if your clinic cannot screen her right now.
+If the Gestational Surrogate Mother is ready to wait, we can match both of you even if your clinic cannot screen her right now.

 As an intended parent, should I wait until the pandemic is over before starting the surrogacy process?